-- Annuals/Bedding plants: The fall garden is the perfect place for planting petunia and shasta daisy.
+Annuals/Bedding plants: The fall garden is the perfect place for planting petunia and Shasta daisies.

 What to Do…

-- Lawns: The goal is controlling winter weeds before they appear in lawns.
+Lawns: The goal is to control winter weeds before they appear in lawns.
 For preemergent herbicides to be effective they must be applied at the right time.
 It is best to apply whenever nighttime temperatures are around 55°F–60°F for 4–5 days.
 Try to avoid “weed and feed” products.
 To get the best results, we recommend that you hire a professional lawn pest control company.